Umuzi-org/ACN-syllabus/content/projects/tilde/repo-card-tutorial/part-1/_index.md

 **NOTE:** If your PR is not merged you will be marked as Not Yet Competent or Red Flag!!

-Now that your master branch is totally up to date with all the things, you can ask for a final review by clicking on the "Request Review" button on your Tilde board.
+Now that your main branch is totally up to date with all the things, you can ask for a final review by clicking on the "Request Review" button on your Tilde board.

-This tells your peers and staff that you think your master branch is up to date and complete, and that you think your work is Competent or Excellent.
+This tells your peers and staff that you think your main branch is up to date and complete, and that you think your work is Competent or Excellent.

-**DONT DO THIS IF:**
+**DON'T DO THIS IF:**

 - your stuff isn't merged
-- you didn't complete the project, for example, if you skipped part 4 of a 5 part excercise then make a PR to complete your work first
+- you didn't complete the project, for example, if you skipped part 4 of a 5 part exercise then make a PR to complete your work first

-### 5. Double check that your master branch is up to date!
+### 5. Double check that your main branch is up to date!

-If your master branch is empty at this point then cancel your review request, get your work merged, then put your card back into the review column
+If your main branch is empty at this point then cancel your review request, get your work merged, then put your card back into the review column